- Employees have the right to join, or not to join, a trade union if they wish.

 - The percentage of each of these employees' working time spent on facility time.

 - The percentage of the employer's total pay bill spent on facility time.

 - Details of paid time off given for trade union activities for which there is no statutory right to paid time

-A government website will be launched on 1 July 2018 and organisations are also required to publish their facility time reports here.
+A government website was launched on 1 July 2018 and organisations are also required to publish their facility time reports here.